globallstudent/kunuz-clone/README.md

 ---

 **Note:**
-- News modeltranslation is not available due to Django 5.x incompatibility.
+- News modeltranslation is not available
 - For production, configure proper email backend and secure settings.